treforcoster/lonic/wp-content/plugins/media-library-file-size/readme.txt

 This is a collective size of your thumbnails (and other sized images).

 == Changelog ==

+= 1.6.1 =
+* File size fix in modal

+= 1.6 =
+* Many thanks for 2,000 active installations!
+* This new version includes a 'View Variants' button, which opens a minimalist modal to show you all the different variants WordPress has for the selected image.
+This information includes filename, file size, width, height, and the wordpress size name use.
+You can also click the box to load that individual variant in a new tab!

 = 1.5.1 =
 * Potential memory issue fix for large libraries